devmaster-team/website/web/content/sections/1-Services.en.md

   {
     iconName: "DesktopIcon",
     header: "Webalizing applications",
     content: "We will rewrite your old desktop applications (PC Windows) to a new, nice looking web version - available on all devices with Internet access.
-We are refactoring experts"
+We are refactoring experts."
   },
   {
     iconName: "LaptopIcon",